lowRISC/style-guides/VerilogCodingStyle.md

 Never use either the `full_case` or `parallel_case` pragmas.
 These pragmas can easily cause synthesis-simulation mismatches.

-Here is an example of a style-compliant case statement:
+Here is an example of a style-compliant full case statement:

 ```systemverilog
 always_comb begin